 This can be a distraction as the study may not really be relevant to this particular time frame.
 TV has this feature wherein you can fix the study only to the relevant time frame, and when you change the time frame, the study would not appear.

 To do this, double click on the study and invoke the settings –

 Here, I’ve specified that the study should be visible only at the end of day chart.
 So when I change the frequency to any other, this study will not appear.

 21.4 Go-to date

 This one is really cool.
 How many times have you been in a situation where you would want to figure out how the stock price behaved on a certain date on a specific time.
-Let’s say, I want to know what Infy did on 2nd Jan 2019, at 12:30 PM.
-To figure this, you usually have to scroll through the charts and after few trial and error, you’d land upon the exact date.
+Let’s say, and I want to know what Infy did on 2nd Jan 2019, at 12:30 PM.
+To figure this, you usually have to scroll through the charts, and after few trial and error, you’d land upon the exact date.
 There is no such hassle with TV, as TV has a ‘Go-to’, feature.
-This feature is so powerful that it can take you to the exact candle even on an intraday basis.
+This feature is so powerful that it can take you to the exact candle, even on an intraday basis.
 This is available right at the bottom of the chart –

 Here, I’m looking at March 5th, 12:15 PM candle –